zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 Operators and functions in OQL use expressions as inputs to perform mathematical, comparison, conditional, string, date operations and return the result.
 They allow an OQL query to perform modifications on data on the database to present a different view of the data or make complex conditions.

-This document details the use and syntax of expressions in an oql query.
+This document details the use and syntax of expressions in an OQL query.

 ## Data Types